mini-bomba/mini_bomba-utils/docs/passwordgen.md

 ### Usage

 Run the file from the terminal (by typing `passwordgen`).
-A random, url-safe string of characters will be generated & displayed in the terminal (automatic copy soon™?).
+A random, url-safe string of characters will be generated & displayed in the terminal.
 By default the string will be 64 characters long, but that can be changed by including a number after the command.

 ### Using environment variables to alter program's behaviour